A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Methodology

 \section{Methodology}

-In this section, we will first compare the conventional method for solving the geophysical inverse problem and the proposed method (DIP-Inv).
+In this section, we will first compare the conventional method and the DIP-Inv method (DIP-Inv) for solving the geophysical inverse problem.
 Then, we will illustrate the structure of DIP-Inv.
-Finally, we will explain the objective function of the proposed method in detail.
+Finally, we will explain the objective function of the DIP-Inv method in detail.
 Note that we only conduct 2D DC resistivity inversions in this study, but this methodology can be adapted to 3D DC resistivity inversions or other Tikhonov-style geophysical inversions.